medalon/homeRoughEditor/README.md

 # Floorplanner

-This project is based on HomeRoughEditor Version 0.95
+Design your own floorplans.

 ## Getting Started

 Download the project as a zip file and open index.html.
-Or upload it to your webserver.
+Or upload the folder to your webserver.

-Data is stored in the browser's local storage, so if you clear your cookies, then your creations will also be deleted.
+Data is only stored in the browser's local storage, so if you clear your cookies, then your creations will also be deleted.

 ## DEMO

 https://createcandle.github.io/homeRoughEditor/

+Start by clicking on the wall button, and then press and hold the mouse button to draw a wall.

 ## Features
 - Easy to use, with touch screen support.